usama242/Project-5/README.md

 # Udacity Project 5:

-# For Plain Vanilla version and tests.
-Checkout to Vanilla version branch

 ## API Key _!Important_

 This app uses environmental variables to protect the private keys.
 The API key & Id must be obtained before running the app.
 You can obtain them from the following websites.